c-larocque/Larocque_C_videoApp/README.md

-# Larocque_C_videoApp

-# VideoApp
+# WATCHNOW Video Application

-This is just a quick app to allow users to check out what ever movie trailers and info on the site.
+This video application is a new way to watch movies online, allowing parents to control what their kids can see and watch online.

-## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.

 ### Installing